-1. Press [POWER ON] until you see the Haas logo on the screen.
-After a boot sequence, the display shows the startup screen.
+1. Press [POWER ON].
+After the boot sequence, the display shows the startup screen.

 The startup screen gives basic instructions to start the machine.
 Press [CANCEL] to dismiss the screen.

 - 2. Turn [EMERGENCY STOP] to the right to reset it. - 3.
 Press [RESET] to clear the startup alarms.
 If you cannot clear an alarm, the machine may need service.
 Contact your Haas Factory Outlet (HFO) for assistance. - 4.
 If your machine is enclosed, close the doors. - 5.
 Press [POWER UP].